laolaozhang/dark/README.md

 # dark
-dark is distributed game server framework
+dark is a distributed game server framework